jundalisay/superblist/content/en/research/mohammad/quran/sura-011a.md

 <!-- Alif, Lam, Ra.
 A Scripture whose Verses
 were perfected, then elaborated, from One who is Wise and Informed. -->

-{{< s v="2" >}} That you shall worship none but Allah.
-“Iam a warner to you from Him, and a bearer of good news.”
+{{< s v="2" >}} Worship only Allah.
+“I am a warner to you from Him, and a bearer of good news.”

-{{< s v="3" >}}  “And ask your Lord for forgiveness, and re- pent to Him.
-He will provide you with good sustenance until a stated term, and will be- stow His grace on every possessor of virtue.
+{{< s v="3" >}}  “And ask your Lord for forgiveness, and repent to Him.
+He will provide you with good sustenance until a stated term, and will bestow His grace on every possessor of virtue.

-But if you turn away, then I fear for you the punishment of a grievous Day.”{{< s v="4" >}}  “To Allah is your return, and He is Capable of all things.”
+But if you turn away, then I fear for you the punishment of a grievous Day.

+{{< s v="4" >}}  “To Allah is your return, and He is Capable of all things.”

 {{< s v="5" >}}  They wrap their chests to hide from Him.

 But even as they cover themselves with their clothes, He knows what they conceal and what they reveal.
 He knows what lies within the hearts.

 6. There is no moving creature on earth but its sustenance depends on Allah.
 And He knows where it lives and where it rests.
 Everything is in a Clear Book.

-7. It is He who created the heavens and the earth in six days—and His Throne was upon the waters—in order to test you—which of you is best in conduct.
+7. He created the heavens and the earth in 6 days.
+His Throne was upon the waters—in order to test you—which of you is best in conduct.

 And if you were to say, “You will be resurrected after death,” those who disbelieve would say, “This is nothing but plain witchcraft.”

-8. And if We postponed their punishment un- til a stated time, they would say, “What holds it back?”
-On the Day when it reaches them, it will not be averted from them, and what they used to ridicule will besiege them.{{< s v="9" >}}  If We give the human being a taste of mercy from Us, and then withdraw it from him, he becomes despairing and ungrateful.{{< s v="10" >}}  And if We give him a taste of prosperity, after some adversity has afflicted him, he will say, “Troubles have gone away from me.”
-He becomes excited and proud.{{< s v="11" >}}  Except those who are patient and do good deeds—these will have forgiveness and a great reward.
+8. And if We postponed their punishment until a stated time, they would say, “What holds it back?”

+On the Day when it reaches them, it will not be averted from them, and what they used to ridicule will besiege them.

+{{< s v="9" >}}  If We give the human being a taste of mercy from Us, and then withdraw it from him, he becomes despairing and ungrateful.

+{{< s v="10" >}}  And if We give him a taste of prosperity, after some adversity has afflicted him, he will say, “Troubles have gone away from me.”
+He becomes excited and proud.

+{{< s v="11" >}}  Except those who are patient and do good deeds—these will have forgiveness and a great reward.

 12. Perhaps you wish to disregard some of what is revealed to you, and you may be stressed because of it, since they say, “If only a treasure was sent down to him, or an angel came with him.”
-You are only a warner, and Allah is Responsible for all things.
+You are only a warner.

 13. Or do they say, “He invented it?”
 Say, “Then produce ten chapters like it, invented, and call upon whomever you can, besides Allah, if you are truthful.”

 14. But if they fail to answer you, know that it was revealed with Allah’s knowledge, and that there is no god but He.
 Will you then submit?